 (Himalayan Bulbuls with their characteristic yellow vent.
 Nikon Df with Sigma 150-500 lens at f/11 and 1/1000 second… ISO 3200!
 God bless technology for letting me use such high ISOs.)

 The first song that we heard up close was something that reminded me of ‘tea for two’.
 There were two pairs of Himalayan Bulbuls singing ‘Tea for two, tea for two’ in unison.
-Bulbuls and Magpies are two of the easiest birds to spot in the region, apart from sparrows, swallows and turtle doves.
+Bulbuls, Jays and Magpies are three of the easiest birds to spot in the region, apart from sparrows, swallows and turtle doves.

-While we were watching the bulbuls, a magpie flew by, over our heads and then another one.
+While we were watching the bulbuls, a black-headed jay flew by, over our heads and then another one.
 Was one of them feeding the other one?
-Is it natural for magpies?
+Is it natural for them?
+I have seen magpies also do this.
 We had no idea but were eager to learn.
 Our field-guidebook however was quite limited.
 It just had plates of bird sketches but nothing about their habits.
 Still we were happy to be carrying a book that helped us identity many other birds.

 Far away there was another tiny bird in white and black but we could not identify it.
 Lesson learnt – carry binoculars next time.
 Camera with a long tele is not always useful while birding.
 Maybe, I will buy a sharp and fast long tele lens sometimes soon?
 Maybe not, especially after my new year resolution (Cup of Chai & the Sparrow).